chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 #Result:['black','green','red','brown']
 ```

-- you can also use negative index for inserting element
 - while inserting element if you have give positive integer index which is not present in the current list then item will automatically added at last position.

 Example: